conaitus/conaitus/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on java and stuff
+- 🔭 I’m currently working on web development and stuff
-- 🌱 I’m currently learning java and Minecraft Modding
+- 🌱 I’m not currently learning
 - 📫 How to reach me: conansite.net